Story at a glance:

 - Key codes, RFID tags, and Mobile IDs allow for easy access in many building projects.

-In an increasingly technological world, who has access to what, and how, is incredibly important.
+In an increasingly technological world, who has access to what and how is incredibly important.
 Who can get into your building?
 And who has the ability to lock things down?

 Access control ranges from guards at luxury housing to fobs on a keychain to secure doors in schools.
 Authorizing access to a building is a big responsibility, and it’s one that is greatly assisted by new technologies and building solutions.